pathumck/ORM-Hibernate-Assignment-1/README.md

 that is associated with the owning side of the relationship.
 In the context of a one-to-many or many-to-one relationship, it's typically used on the owning side of the relationship.

+Q1:

+"SELECT id, price, pubYear, title FROM Book WHERE pubYear > ?1"

+Q2:

+"UPDATE Book b SET b.price = b.price * 1.1 WHERE b.author.id = ?1"

+Q3:

+public static void deleteAuthorAndBooks(int authorId) {
+        Session session = FactoryConfiguration.getInstance().getSession();
+        Transaction transaction = session.beginTransaction();

+        Author author = session.get(Author.class, authorId);
+        if (author != null) {
+            session.delete(author);
+        }
+        transaction.commit();
+        session.close();
+    }

+Q4:

+"SELECT AVG(b.price) FROM Book b"

+Q5:

+"SELECT a, COUNT(b) FROM Author a JOIN a.books b GROUP BY a.id"

+Q6:

+"SELECT b FROM Book b JOIN b.author a WHERE a.country = : country"

+Q7:

+@JoinColumn(name = "author_id"):
+This annotation specifies the foreign key column that maps the association between the Book and Author entities.
+The name attribute specifies the name of the foreign key column in the Book table.

+Q10:

+"SELECT a FROM Author a WHERE size(a.books) > (SELECT AVG(size(b.books)) FROM Author b)"